hyoshioka0128/Devices-docs/surface/surface-support-portal.md

 ### How to access Surface Support Portal

 The onboarding process includes steps to validate your organization’s Microsoft tenant.
 If your organization doesn't already have a tenant, these instructions will help you create one, ensuring seamless access to the Surface Support Portal via the Microsoft 365 Admin Center.
-To get started, check out the following video:
+To get started, check out the following video:<br><br>

 > [!VIDEO https://learn-video.azurefd.net/vod/player?id=0c600e9b-4b88-494a-abbd-c18f3ddbbea4]